Dot50Cal/JRE-Spotify-Download/README.md

 ![Tutorial Image 1](https://i.imgur.com/X0CwAzV.jpg)

 Once this is done, the script has all it needs to kick off and download the podcast files, then combine them all into a single .webm with both audio and video.
-Once it is done combining into a final output (final_title.webm), it will automatically delete all the temporary files it needed to create the final result.
+Once it is done combining into a final output (final_title.mp4), it will automatically delete all the temporary files it needed to create the final result.
 A huge thank you to reddit user stabbedbybrick who discovered this method here (https://www.reddit.com/r/Piracy/comments/zzvc0t/guide_how_to_download_spotify_podcast_videos/).

 # Technical Details: